What is an Instant layer?

 • For display and editing purposes, you can obtain one or more Document instances (i.e. documents) from a document descriptor.

-ℹ️ Note: To further clarify the distinction between document and document descriptor, the old delegate methods in InstantClientDelegate have been deprecated.
+To further clarify the distinction between document and document descriptor, the old delegate methods in InstantClientDelegate have been deprecated.
 Their replacements now all explicitly refer to a document descriptor in their names.

-Instant Layers in Practice
+Instant layers in practice

 When you upload a new PDF file to Document Engine, the server assigns a document identifier to that file.
 All annotations in that file are extracted into an immutable base layer.
 You can create custom layers for a document identifier by issuing JSON Web Tokens (JWTs) that contain the desired name for the layer in the (optional) layer claim, where each layer is uniquely identified by the combination of document identifier and layer name.
 A new layer mirrors the content of the base layer until the first change is made to its content, which means layers don’t have to be created manually, rather they’re created on demand once the first changes are synced.